 The bottom line: It’s as easy to redeem Marriott points as it is to earn them, and you can get a ton of value out of your points by choosing properties in the lower category levels.
 For example, after getting your fifth night free, five nights in a Category 2 property would only cost 40,000 points!

 Earning Marriott Points

-Signing up for the Marriott Rewards® Premier Credit Card is the hands-down easiest way to start building a stash of Marriott points for your next vacation.
+Signing up for the Marriott Rewards® Premier Credit Card (currently unavailable) is the hands-down easiest way to start building a stash of Marriott points for your next vacation.